Breakfast-Galaxy-Studios/Soundboard/readme.md

 - Popup alerts aren't always on top.
 This can lead to getting stuck behind fullscreen apps and not being able to open soundboard without minimizing everything.
 No ETA for a fix, but it will be fixed soon.

 ## Branches
-> More branches will be made, seperating interception and jack audio development from main dev.

 ### Main
 - Known to build
 - Stable